HomeArduinoDisplays & InterfacesI2C LCD1602

 • Adjust the delay value to control scrolling speed.

-The gif below shows the lcd1602 display scrolling in both directions.
+The GIF below shows the lcd1602 display scrolling in both directions.

-Creating Custom Characters on I2C LCD1602
+Custom Characters on I2C LCD1602

-How LCD Custom Characters Work (CGRAM Explained)
+How CGRAM Custom Characters Work

 The LCD1602 allows you to create up to 8 custom characters (numbered 0–7).
 These are stored in the CGRAM (Character Generator RAM).